awsdocs/amazon-connect-admin-guide/doc_source/enable-wisdom.md

 1. Choose **Next**\.

 **Note**
 Currently Wisdom does not process hard deletes of objects that are completed in SaaS applications\.
 To remove content from your knowledge base that's also been removed from your SaaS application, you must archive objects in Salesforce and retire articles in ServiceNow\.
+For Zendesk, Wisdom does not process hard deletes or archives of articles\.
+You need to unpublish articles in Zendesk to remove them from your knowledge base\.

 ## Step 2: Select object and fields<a name="enable-wisdom-step2"></a>